-However, the tides turned for us.
-By the end of the month, we found a number of places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.
+However, the tides turned for us and we soon discovered a number of the best places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.

-2foodtrippers Bucharest Food Guide
+Bucharest Food Guide

-Whether you’re planning a Bucharest city break or opt to visit Bucharest for a month like us, you will surely want to eat great food while you’re busy exploring the many Bucharest attractions sprinkled throughout the city dubbed Little Paris.
-Follow our Bucharest Food Guide, and you’ll experience an ideal mix of modern cuisine and traditional Romanian food at all price points.
+Whether you’re planning a Bucharest city break or opt to visit Bucharest for a month, you will surely want to eat great food while you’re busy exploring the many Bucharest attractions sprinkled throughout the city dubbed Little Paris.
+If you’re wondering where to eat in Bucharest, follow our Bucharest Food Guide to experience an ideal mix of modern cuisine and traditional Romanian food at all price points.

 Bucharest is changing both dramatically and quickly – with the younger generation leading the way.
 We found this modernity in various aspects of the city including the food.
 Sure, the city still serves its fair share of traditional Romanian food, but that’s just part of the Bucharest food story.

 As typical in many Bucharest buildings, The ARTIST’s setting is a gracefully decaying building with a grand staircase and chipped paint.
 In this building, the simple, white, vaulted ceiling dining room provides an elegant complement to the chef’s cutting-edge food made with local ingredients.

 The ARTIST is located at Calea Victoriei 147, Bucureşti 010073, Romania.